Russian Spy Ship Sinks In The Black Sea: ‘Out Of The Ordinary’ Sinking After Collision With Freighter

 Russia’s defense ministry had confirmed earlier in the day that the Liman had acquired a hole during the incident, telling the Interfax news agency there were no casualties among the ship’s crew, who were “fighting to keep the boat in the water.”

-All 78 sailors aboard the Liman were safely rescued, picked up up by a Turkish rescue vessel, according to the Associated Press.
+All 78 sailors aboard the Liman were safely rescued, picked up by a Turkish rescue vessel, according to the Associated Press.

 Reuters reported that advisers to Turkish Prime Minister Binali Yildirim extended a message of his sadness over the collision to his Russian counterpart, Dmitry Medvedev, according to sources within the prime minister’s office.